QuiltMC/rfcs/rfc/0033-quilt-mappings-and-clean-room.md

 ## Motivation

 In order to understand the motivation for this RFC, it's important to look at how we got here.
-A lot has changed since Yarn was concieved in 2016, and the approach it takes isn't really relevant in today's modding landscape.
+A lot has changed since Yarn was conceived in 2016, and the approach it takes isn't really relevant in today's modding landscape.

 ### Background